ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Manage cache.md

 ### Step 2: Create a class DatabaseLocalStore

-Now, you have to create a second class which depends on the StoreHandler creation, that it is a `DatabaseLocalStore`.
-See, this same file were declared some adjacent classes that work to this `DatabaseLocalStore` class, but it could be in different files, if you want.
-See the example:
+Now, you have to create a second class that depends on the StoreHandler creation, which is a `DatabaseLocalStore`.
+This is the same file declared with some adjacent classes that work to this `DatabaseLocalStore` class, but it could be in different files, if you want.

+See how it works on the following example:

 The file below has some SQL Lite configuration and definition on how the cache manipulation actions will work, in case of a cache persistence on the database.

-In the database attribute of the `DatabaseLocalStore` class, we pass the BeagleDatabaseManager class, so we call the getDatabase method and within the parameter we must pass the application context of the project. follow the example in the DatabaseLocalStore class attribute below.
+In the database attribute of the `DatabaseLocalStore` class, you pass the BeagleDatabaseManager class, so it's called the getDatabase method and within the parameter you must pass the application context of the project.

+Follow the example in the DatabaseLocalStore class attribute below:

 ```kotlin